Characterization of VUV4 SiPM for Liquid Argon Detector: Experimental Setup

 Four different kinds of DAQ setups have been used in the measurement.

-(A) While measuring the break down voltage (V$_{bd}$), the LED is driven by the pulse generator with periodic square pulses of 1~kHz and the oscilloscope is triggered by synchronous pluses.
+(A) While measuring the breakdown voltage (V$_{bd}$), the LED is driven by the pulse generator with periodic square pulses of 1~kHz and the oscilloscope is triggered by synchronous pulses.
 Signals of the LED trigger and SiPM are recorded and the time window is set to 500~ns.

-(B) While measuring the relative quantum efficiency (QE), the setups are basically same as case A except that the time window is set to 5~$\mu$s and signals from the silicon photocell are also recorded.
+(B) While measuring the relative quantum efficiency (QE), the setups are basically the same as in case A except that the time window is set to 5~$\mu$s and signals from the silicon photocell are also recorded.

 (C) While measuring the correlated signal probabilities, the LED is off.
-Only the SiPM signals are recorded and the oscilloscope is at self-trigger mode.
-The time window is set to 500~$\mu$s because we aim to analyze the correlated signals which follow behind the primitive pulses.
+Only the SiPM signals are recorded and the oscilloscope is in self-trigger mode.
+The time window is set to 500~$\mu$s because we aim to analyze the correlated signals which follow the initial.

 (D) While measuring DCR, the signals are directly sent to a LTD (CAEN, N844).
 The output of the LTD is sent to a scaler (CAEN, N145) for counting.

 All the signals are recorded by the oscilloscope and the data sampling rate is set to 500~MS/s.